SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/developerRole.png)

-6. Go back to the Overview of your subaccount.
+6. Go back to the Overview of your BTP subaccount.

-7. Select the "Subscriptions" menu.
-You should see that the following services have been subscribed
+7. Click **Services** and then choose **Instances and Subscriptions**.
+Select the tab **Subscriptions**, You should see that the following services have been subscribed:

     * SAP Business Application Studio
     * Launchpad
     * Continuous Integration & Delivery Service (optional)